appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 sudo systemctl restart nginx
 ```

-#### **Configuring Arc**
+#### **Configuring Appbase.io**

 Once your EC2 machine is up and running, you can open the EC2 public DNS.
 You might come across following page initially.

 ![](https://i.imgur.com/huRzI3e.png)

-You can start configuring Arc by clicking on _configure page_ link OR opening `http://public-dns/configure` URI directly.
+You can start configuring Appbase.io by clicking on _configure page_ link OR opening `http://public-dns/configure` URI directly.

-**Step 1:** Setup Arc credentials.
-This are the master credentials that will be used for accessing the Arc Service from Arc Dashboard.
+**Step 1:** Setup Appbase.io credentials.
+This are the master credentials that will be used for accessing the Appbase.io Service from the Dashboard.
 Your initial user name is `ec2-user` and your initial password is your EC2 instance id.

 ![](https://i.imgur.com/OkyeFJS.png)

 **Step 2:** Once you login, you can reset your username and password.
-Enter the your Elasticsearch URL, ARC_ID obtained while setting [Arc instance](/docs/hosting/byoc/#how-to-create-arc-instance) and save the details.
+Enter the your Elasticsearch URL, APPBASE_ID obtained while setting [Appbase.io instance](/docs/hosting/byoc/#how-to-create-arc-instance) and save the details.

 ![](https://i.imgur.com/iVmzscW.png)

-Hold tight for 5-10s till the Arc service restarts with your new configurations.
+Hold tight for 5-10s till the Appbase.io service restarts with your new configurations.

-#### **Getting Arc URL**
+#### **Getting Appbase.io URL**

-Once EC2 machine is up and running, your EC2 public DNS becomes the Arc URL.
-This can be used with the configured `USERNAME` and `PASSWORD` to test the Arc connection.
+Once EC2 machine is up and running, your EC2 public DNS becomes the Appbase.io URL.
+This can be used with the configured `USERNAME` and `PASSWORD` to test the Appbase.io connection.

 **Example**